htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 :index:`leaving a low power state<single: leaving a low power state; power management>`

-The HTCondor command line tool *condor_power* may wake a machine from a low power state by sending a UDP Wake On LAN (WOL) packet.
+The HTCondor command line tool :tool:`condor_power` may wake a machine from a low power state by sending a UDP Wake On LAN (WOL) packet.
 See the :doc:`/man-pages/condor_power` manual page.
 :index:`condor_rooster daemon`

-To automatically call *condor_power* under specific conditions, *condor_rooster* may be used.
+To automatically call :tool:`condor_power` under specific conditions, *condor_rooster* may be used.
 The configuration options for *condor_rooster* are described in the :ref:`admin-manual/configuration-macros:condor_rooster configuration file